Drama & Dance for Mental Health Workshop

 A, Russell.
 Whitefriars School, Harrow, London

-Drama and dance for mental health encompasses a wide range of activities, including:
+Drama and dance for mental health encompass a wide range of activities, including:

 - Body movement